.png)

 IRC Partners works with developers before the raise to structure a more durable stack and protect GP economics.
 If the next raise is on the horizon, that conversation is worth having early.

-The five most effective strategies are layer substitution, document negotiation, equity cushion sizing, waterfall engineering, and capital provider selection.
-Reducing leverage is one input, but structural decisions around terms, cushion sizing, and provider behavior have more impact on whether a deal survives a plan change than the headline LTV ratio alone.
+The most effective strategies are layer substitution, document negotiation, equity cushion sizing, waterfall engineering, and provider selection.
+While reducing leverage is important, structural decisions regarding cure periods and provider behavior often dictate whether a deal survives a plan change more than the headline loan-to-value ratio does.

-Focus on four provisions: cure period length, removal right triggers, cash-pay versus PIK flexibility, and consent thresholds.
-A preferred equity position with a 30-60 day cure period, removal limited to uncured payment defaults, and PIK optionality during the business plan is structurally safer than one with aggressive cash-pay and broad operational consent rights, even if the coupon is the same.
+Focus on four key provisions: cure period length, removal right triggers, cash-pay versus PIK flexibility, and consent thresholds.
+A preferred equity position with 30 to 60 day cure periods and removal limited strictly to uncured defaults is structurally safer than one with aggressive cash-pay requirements and broad operational vetoes.

 Document terms.
-Most developers focus on pricing and proceeds, but cure periods, removal rights, and consent thresholds determine how fast a manageable plan slip becomes a control event.
-Two stacks with identical economics can have very different risk profiles based on what the documents actually say.
+While developers often fixate on the interest rate and total proceeds, it is the cure periods and consent thresholds that determine how quickly a minor plan slip escalates into a control event.
+Two stacks with identical pricing can have vastly different risk profiles based on the fine print.

 You get one shot to raise the right way.
 If this raise is worth doing, it’s worth doing with precision, leverage, and control.